jimmoffitt/developer_advocate.blog/introToTweetJSON.md

 Please note that Tweets sourced elsewhere may vary somewhat in structure from this document.

-Consumers of Tweets should tolerate the addition of new fields and variance in ordering of fields with ease.
-Not all fields appear in all contexts.
-It is generally safe to consider a nulled field, an empty set, and the absence of a field as the same thing.

 ## Parsing Best-practices

++ Twitter JSON is encoded using UTF-8 characters.
++ Parsers should tolerate variance in ordering of fields with ease.
+It should be assumed that Tweet JSON is served as an unordered hash of data.
-JSON parsers must be tolerant of 'missing' fields, since not all fields appear in all contexts.
-Parsers should tolerate the addition of new fields and variance in ordering of fields with ease.
-It is generally safe to consider a nulled field, an empty set, and the absence of a field as the same thing.
++ Parsers should tolerate the addition of new fields  JSON parsers must be tolerant of 'missing' fields, since not all fields appear in all contexts.
++ It is generally safe to consider a nulled field, an empty set, and the absence of a field as the same thing.

 ## Tweet JSON Formats